nihalahmed/GameCenterManager/README.md

  If there is an error retrieving the challenges, the `NSArray` will be `nil` and the `NSError` will contain an error.
 The `NSError` passed here is an error generated by Game Center, not GameCenterMananger

+###Presenting GameKit ViewControllers
+ GameCenter Manager makes the presentation of GameKit ViewControllers easy one-liners.
+To present the leaderboards view controller, call the following method:

+     [[GameCenterManager sharedManager] presentLeaderboardsOnViewController:self];

+  To present the achievements view controller, call the following method:

+     [[GameCenterManager sharedManager] presentAchievementsOnViewController:self];

+   To present the challenges view controller, call the following method:

+     [[GameCenterManager sharedManager] presentChallengesOnViewController:self];

 ##Player Data
 GameCenterManager provides four different methods to retrieve various bits of data about the current local player.
 Retrieve a player ID using the following method, but **never** display a player ID in your interface or expose the ID in any way at all - it should only be used to identify a player.
 If you display a player ID in your app, it will be rejected from the AppStore.